How to display the links to the previous and next articles on the document detail page?

 </div>

-In this example, we usedivelements to wrap the links of the previous and next articles, and assignprev-articleandnext-articleetc. class names for convenient styling design with CSS.
-We also addednav-labelandnav-titleTo distinguish prompt text and article title, and make use oftruncatechars:50The filter will truncate the description to 50 characters to avoid excessively long text affecting the layout.
+In this example, we usedivelements to wrap the links to the previous and next articles, and assignprev-articleandnext-articlesuch class names for convenient CSS styling later.
+We also addednav-labelandnav-titleUse to distinguish prompt text and article titles, and take advantage oftruncatechars:50The filter will truncate the description to 50 characters to avoid overly long text affecting the layout

 Add the code to the template file

-1. Find the detail page template:Locate the article detail page template file under the theme you are using.
-For example, if it is the default theme's article detail, the path may be similar totemplate/default/article/detail.html.
+1. Find the detail page template:Locate the template theme under which you are using the article detail page template file.
+For example, if it is a default theme article detail, the path may be similar totemplate/default/article/detail.html.

 3. Paste the code:Copy and paste the optimized code snippet into the selected location.